srdjan/mono-jsx/README.md

 }
 ```

-#### Installing htmx Manually
+#### Setup htmx Manually

-By default, mono-jsx installs htmx from [esm.sh](https://esm.sh/) CDN when you set the `htmx` attribute.
-You can also install htmx manually with your own CDN or local copy:
+By default, mono-jsx imports htmx from [esm.sh](https://esm.sh/) CDN when you set the `htmx` attribute.
+You can also setup htmx manually with your own CDN or local copy:

 ```tsx
 export default {